Willy Ley: In the United States

-In 1936, he supervised operations of two rocket planes carrying mail at Greenwood Lake, NY.
+In 1936, he supervised operations of two rocket planes carrying mail at Greenwood Lake, New York.
 Ley was an avid reader of science fiction, and began publishing scientific articles in American science fiction magazines, beginning with "The Dawn of the Conquest of Space" in the March 1937 issue of Astounding Stories.
-In the February 1937 issue of that same magazine, he had published a science fiction short story "At the Perihelion" under the pseudonym Robert Wiley, which was later reprinted as "A Martian Adventure" in the 1962 anthology Great Science Fiction by Scientists (Collier Books, Groff Conklin, ed.).
+In the magazine's February 1937 issue, he had published a science fiction short story "At the Perihelion" under the pseudonym Robert Wiley, which was later reprinted as "A Martian Adventure" in the 1962 anthology Great Science Fiction by Scientists (Collier Books, Groff Conklin, ed.).
 He was a member of science fiction fandom as well, attending science fiction conventions, and was eventually a Guest of Honor at Philcon II, the 1953 World Science Fiction Convention.

 In 1940 Ley joined the staff of PM.
 In the winter of 1941 he met the paper's fitness columnist and model, Olga Feldmann (1912–2001).
 They became engaged on December 11 and married on Christmas Eve.